aws-amplify/docs/docs/guides/graphql/graphql-pagination.md

 }
 ```

-When the API is created with an `@model` directive, the following queries will be created:
+When the API is created with an `@model` directive, the following queries will automatically be created for you:

 ```graphql
 type Query {